 Bigfoot’s usual stomping grounds.
 What conceivable interest any ‘intelligent’ UFO would have in earth.
 How Sean Connery avoids aging.
 And until now, Walt Disney World’s method for determining to whom to send discount PIN Codes.
 Strike the latter off of the list of society’s great unsolved mysteries, as Disney’s PIN Code recipient selection process is about to be resolved.
-For those unfamiliar, PIN Codes are the holy grail of WDW discounts; an exclusive discount sent to a limited number of recipients that frequently allow early booking of a special offer that will later become available to the general public, or a variant of a deal that will become available to the general public, typically offering a more advantageous or ‘better’ discount for most guests.
+For those unfamiliar, PIN Codes are the holy grail of WDW discounts; an exclusive discount sent to a limited number of recipients that frequently allow early booking of a special offer that will later become available to the general public, or a variant of a deal that will become available to the general public, typically offering a more advantageous or ‘better’ discount for most Walt Disney World guests.

 For years, Disney’s manner of choosing recipients for these PIN Codes has perplexed Walt Disney World visitors the world over.
 Some assume its based on luck of the draw, or perhaps alternatively that Disney has a room full of monkeys tucked away in the Cayman Islands and the company uses the whims of the monkeys to make decisions.
 A dangerous practice, no doubt, but some of the practices of the Walt Disney Company are so head-scratching that the only logical explanation is that they were made by untrained chimps.

-Unfortunately, this glamorized version of the process Disney uses for selecting PIN Code recipients is likely untrue.
+Unfortunately, this glamorized version of the process Walt Disney World uses for selecting PIN Code recipients is likely untrue.
 As someone who frequently found these PIN Codes arriving in my email inbox and home mailbox up until a few months ago, it is my assertion that Disney more than likely has some sort of formula for determining who should receive the PIN Codes.

 My fascination with these elusive PIN Codes began to grow a few years ago when I first heard of a friend receiving a PIN Code.
 The prospect of such a great discount piqued the interest of my frugality, and I embarked upon a mission to receive one myself.
 He cautioned me against trying, since the codes were sent out randomly, and nothing I could do would improve my prospects of receiving one.
 For a short while, I was content with this advice.
 However, after I began listening to WDW Today and hearing the hosts discuss how they never or seldom received the Codes, I began to think that maybe there was more to the process than haphazard luck.